 The event centre is planned to close at 5:00pm which gives you just over 8 hours to complete the ride if you start with the first groups.

 TIME CUT OFFS

 For riders doing the long route there will be time cut off at 3pm at the ride split point which is approximately 25 miles from the start.
 If you haven’t passed this point before the time cut off you will be diverted to finish on the medium route.

 The event centre is due to close at 5pm, riders who are behind schedule to complete before 5pm maybe diverted to a short cut back to the finish or collected by our sweeper van.

-The local village community will be providing catering over the weekend at the event centre, there’s bacon baps on offer in the morning and then hot food for after your ride.
-The profits raised from the catering will be going towards local community projects.
+The local village community will be providing catering over the weekend at the event centre, there’s bacon baps on offer as well as cakes and hot drinks both before and after your ride.
+All the profits raised from the catering will be going towards local community projects.

 There are 3 route distances to choose from and all are circular routes that start and finish at Didmarton Village Hall.
 If during the ride you want to switch to a longer or shorter route distance then that is fine but please let the event staff know at the finish that you have changed route distance.

 The approximate route stats are –

 RIDE IT Cotswolds MTB Ride Long Route – 34 miles/55km with 4,200 feet/1,280 metres elevation gain